61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 14. Go Gilded

 Instead of a hint of metallic, make everything shine for your traditional Thanksgiving table decor.
-Shades of gold, silver and bronze are warm and inviting on everything from a hand-painted pumpkin to a beautiful silver bowl full of blooms.
+Shades of gold, silver and bronze are warm and inviting and can be added to everything from a hand-painted pumpkin to a beautiful silver bowl full of blooms.

 15. Rosemary Table Setting

-The herbs that you use to season your turkey make for a beautiful accent to your Thanksgiving table decor.
+The herbs that you use to season your turkey can double as aromatic accents to your Thanksgiving table decor.
 A sprig of rosemary on top of each napkin looks neat and polished, while still keeping with a traditional theme.
-Plus, you probably already have some on hand in your kitchen so it’s low-cost.
+Plus, you probably already have some on hand in your kitchen, so it’s low-cost.

 16. Wheat Grass